The Idea

 The Tutorial

 This will be broken down into sections.
 I will also be using a domain from Cloudflare.
-Traefik Docs will help if you have a different provider.
+Traefik’s Docs will help if you have a different provider.

 You may be thinking about hardware or OS’s at this point, but that doesn’t really matter.
 This is heavily reliant on Docker, making the OS fairly irrelevant.
-I have used Debian for this, and for this write-up: Fedora Server.
+I am currently using Debian, Fedora Server and Desktop Fedora.

 This guide assumes you know how to install an operating system and how to setup ssh keys and install docker and how to use Git.